JinLi711/Protein-Structures/README.md

     * R-factor                    : 0.3
     * Sequence length             : 40 ~ 700

 2. Download the fasta file of the PDB IDs (a file containing the amino acid sequence).

 3. Use the PDB IDs to download the PDB files (files containing the target coordinates of each atom of the protein).
+The data can be downloaded from the [RCSB](https://www.rcsb.org/#Subcategory-download_structures) website.
 For simplicity and a more accurate model, we only consider the proteins with 1 chain.

 4. Convert the amino acid sequence into one hot encoding (this is the input).